-8 See also part 2, sections 13, 15 and 16, addressing If liability is disputed, Contact when a repayment arrangement is in place and Contact following bankruptcy or a Bankruptcy Act agreement, respectively.
+8 See also part 2, sections 13, 15 and 16 of this guideline, addressing If liability is disputed, Contact when a payment arrangement is in place and Contact following bankruptcy or a Bankruptcy Act agreement, respectively.

-9 Note also that unreasonable communication with a debtor is specifically prohibited by s.
+9 Note also that in Victoria, unreasonable communication with a debtor is specifically prohibited by s.
 45(2)(p) of the Australian Consumer Law and Fair Trading Act 2012 (Vic).
-See part 2, sections 17 and 18 in regards to Conduct towards the debtor or their representatives and Conduct towards family members and other third parties.
+See also part 2, sections 17 and 18 of this guideline in relation to Conduct towards the debtor or their representatives and Conduct towards family members and other third parties.